Transferring Credit From Waubonsee

 - Graduate from Waubonsee.

-- Arrange for Waubonsee to send final transcript to your chosen school
+- Arrange for Waubonsee to send final official transcript to your chosen school

 - Celebrate!
 You're on your way to a bachelor's degree!